balcortex/100_days_code_web_development/README.md

 ## Day 024 - 2023/09/26

 Today I learned how to grow items in the flexbox layout mode, which is done using the property flex-grow.
 If all items have the same value, they will have the same width.

+## Day 025 - 2023/09/27

+Today I learned how to shrink items in the flexbox layout, which is controlled by the property flex-shrink.
+You can prevent a particular item from shrinking by setting a value of 0.